intershop/devenv-4-iom/README.md

 ## Fixed Bugs

-* "deploy <pattern>" succeeds, if pattern has not matched to any deployment artifact. <!-- 79162 -->
+* _deploy <pattern>_ succeeds, if pattern has not matched any deployment artifact. <!-- 79162 -->
-* commands executed by _devenv-4-iom_ inside the IOM pod are now using *-i* flag, in oder to make sure, that ~/.bashrc inside the container is read. <!-- 84293 -->
+* commands executed by _devenv-4-iom_ inside the IOM pod are now running interactively, in oder to make sure, that ~/.bashrc inside the container is read. <!-- 84293 -->

 # Release information 2.4.0